JeromeMathieuEcology/EGrowth/README.md

 # EGrowth
 A global database of earthworm body growth curves

-# If you want to run the App from R, you need to have installed the following libraries:
+## If you want to run the App from R
+You need to have installed the following libraries:
 ggplot2, leafmap, plotly and maptools.

 Then type the folowing code in the R Console: